gyj155/ADA-KungFuCooking/index.md

 We split the videos into two categories: videos containing conspiracy-related keywords and videos without conspiracy-related keywords.

-The following Complementary Cumulative Distribution Function (**CCDF**) plots illustrate the distributional discrepancies in key engagement metrics—namely view counts, like counts, dislike counts, and like–dislike ratios—between videos containing conspiracy-related keywords and those without such terminology.
+The following Complementary Cumulative Distribution Function (**CCDF**) plots illustrate the distributional discrepancies in key engagement metrics—namely view counts, like counts, dislike counts, and like–dislike ratios, like-view-count ratio—between videos containing conspiracy-related keywords and those without such terminology.
 To compare the statistics, we employ hypothesis testing: Null hypothesis (**H0**) assumes there’s no significant difference in the engagement metrics, while alternative hypothesis (**H1**) posits that videos containing conspiracy-related keywords have noticeably higher engagement metrics than those without.

 ### 1. Comparison on the view count